 While for-profit clinics cannot individually be certified as CCBHCs, they can be certified collaborating partners of a CCBHC system.

-Of course, there are pros and cons to certification.
-Benefits of certification include the fact that your organization is held to a higher standard and thus provides better care for patients and eligibility for more funding even beyond the CCBHC grants.
+Of course, there are pros and cons to CCBHC certification.
+Benefits of certification include the fact that your organization is held to a higher standard.
+These stands mean you provider better care for patients and eligibility for more funding even beyond the CCBHC grants.
 Cons include the lengthy and involved process and the fact that you’ll need a dedicated implementation team to become certified.

 If you decide the pros outweigh the cons, your next step will be a three-part process to prepare your organization for certification.